 The fund has paid an average of $1,200,000 per property.
 The fund buys to hold and rent for at least five years, as required by the tax agreement between Australia and the U.S. “You buy a property, renovate it, and the bank advances funds against a group of property,” he said.

 “We are competing with people trying to buy houses to live in,” he concurred.
 Because the firm pays all cash, it can buy SROs, and owns nine in Brooklyn.
-They are going through the expensive and time consuming process of obtaining certificates of non-harassment for each one.
+It is going through the expensive and time consuming process of obtaining certificates of non-harassment for each one.

 So far, two of the fund’s Brooklyn properties have been on the rental market.
-As this article went to press, there were no Brooklyn properties available to rent on Dixon Leasing’s website.
+As of this writing, there were no Brooklyn properties available to rent on Dixon Leasing’s website.